learnable-content/React-the-ES6-Way/readme.md

 complain and tell you that it can't find `example/react-reading-time.jsx`, and that's ok because we haven't created that file yet!
 We'll be doing that shortly!

+You can also visit `localhost:8881` and see the glorious web server in action.
+Although there isn't much to see just yet...

 ## Next lesson.....

 Phew!
 After a whirlwind tour of npm and Webpack, we're ready to create a few